Winter Places: A Design Guide for Winter Placemaking

 A design challenge for winter placemaking generating ideas and designs for innovative, quickly implementable, low cost interventions.

-Editor's Note: Winter Places was designed in response to the COVID-19 pandemic, however these ideas and interventions continue to be relevant for cities looking to engage their communities in colder months.
+Editor's Note: Winter Places was designed by Patronicity’s Bench Consulting team in response to the COVID-19 pandemic, however these ideas and interventions continue to be relevant for cities looking to engage their communities in colder months.
 We hope you continue to use this resource as a guide for your community!

 As COVID-19 restrictions and public safety concerns limit indoor activities for restaurants, entertainment, public events and social gatherings, communities have adapted by expanding into the outdoors.
 This lifeline, perfect during the warmer spring and summer months, becomes more challenging during the impending colder, darker winter months… But it's time to change our relationship with winter outdoors!